Xt-Editor/Xt-Editor-Xt-Core/docs/markdown/IDEAS.md

 ## Core functions

 - Decentralised package manager

-  This would be inspired in part from QUELPA & MELPA.
+    This would be inspired in part from QUELPA, Nix/Flakes, and MELPA.

-  QUELPA is a package manager for GNU Emacs based upon the MELPA package scheme.

-  It is my aim to provide both a decentralised package manager, where packages can be retrieved from 'nodes' in a P2P fashion, and also where the source code (from `master`, or perhaps a commit hash), is stored on a Git repository.
+    My aim is to provide a decentralised, Git-based package manager, with a lockfile alike to Nix Flakes.

 - Major & Minor modes
     Emacs has support for 'major modes', which essentially define the